-If you live in a conservation area or in a listed building, there may be restrictions on what you can do to your windows.
+If you live in a conservation area, there may be restrictions on what you can do to your windows.

 These areas are of special architectural or historic interest, meaning that any work you carry out on your home must preserve or enhance the character of the area.
 This does not necessarily mean you cannot replace your windows, but it might mean you will need to get windows that complement the character of the building and area.

-Listed buildings have tight controls on what you can change on the outside and sometimes the inside as well, depending on their grading.
-Old sash windows in historic properties can be protected not only for their appearance, but also the materials and methods used to make them.
-But secondary glazing can be a non-intrusive way of insulating historic windows from the inside, and may be granted permission.
+Listed buildings will require permission if you want to make changes to your windows.
+Old windows in historic properties can be protected, not only for their appearance, but also for the materials and methods used to make them.
+However, secondary glazing can be a non-intrusive way of insulating historic windows from the inside, and may be granted permission.

 There are other ways to make historic buildings more energy efficient, but you will need to consult with, and apply for permission from, your local planning authority.

-Sash window units are common features of period properties and can be a design feature.
-They consist of two vertically sliding frames, but are often badly fitting and made of single pane of glass which therefore gives them poor insulating properties.
+Sash windows are common features of period properties and can be a design feature.
+They consist of two vertically sliding frames, but often don’t achieve an airtight seal, and are typically made of a single pane of glass.
+Altogether, this gives them poor insulating properties.

 Like any other part of the home, doors can be insulated and draught-proofed to prevent heat escaping.
 Building regulations state that installing a new door requires approval from the relevant buildings control body, and new external doors now generally contain integrated insulation to reduce heat loss and comply with regulations.